 Western Reserve land conservancy

 Nina Jeffries graduated in 2021 with a degree in environmental science and policy from the University of Maryland with a concentration in environmental economics.
 She also minored in Arabic studies.
-Nina has a paid, yearlong fellowship with Western Reserve Land Conservancy.
+Nina completed her fellowship with Western Reserve Land Conservancy.

 2020